-MAY A NON-NUMERIC SCORE BE USED TO SATISFY STATEWIDE HIGH SCHOOL GRADUATION REQUIREMENTS?
+HOW MAY A NON-NUMERIC SCORE BE USED TO SATISFY STATEWIDE HIGH SCHOOL GRADUATION REQUIREMENTS?

-Yes.
-Non-numeric scores may be used to satisfy the Keystone Proficiency Pathway requirements or to fulfill criteria under Section Two of the Evidence-Based Pathway; however, non-numeric scores may not be used to satisfy the Keystone 3-score Composite Pathway as three numerical values are required to calculate the composite score.
-In order to qualify for the Keystone 2-score Composite Pathway, a student must have earned one non-numeric proficiency under Act 136; however, the numeric scores in the other two Keystone content areas must be used to satisfy pathway requirements.
+Non-numeric scores may be used to satisfy the Keystone Proficiency Pathway requirements or to fulfill criteria under Section Two of the Evidence-Based Pathway; however, non-numeric scores may not be used to satisfy the Keystone 3-score Composite Pathway as three numeric values are required to calculate the composite score.
+In order to qualify for the Keystone 2-score Composite Pathway, a student must have earned one non-numeric score of Proficient under Act 136; however, numeric scores earned in the other two Keystone Exams must be used to satisfy pathway requirements.